2 separate cases place the immigration lens on Boston

 At the same time, opponents of the Trump administration's crackdown are mobilizing in protest.
 A rally is planned for Monday evening at the Rhode Island state house to support Alawieh, the doctor who was sent back to Lebanon.

-That follows protests in multiple cities in support of former Columbia University student Mahmoud Khalil, who was recently taken into custody by immigration officials.
-They say his campus protest activities amount to a national security threat, because they "align with Hamas," a U.S.-designated terrorist group.
+That follows protests in multiple cities in support of Mahmoud Khalil, who was recently taken into custody by immigration officials.
+They say his campus protest activities at Columbia University amount to a national security threat, because they "align with Hamas," a U.S.-designated terrorist group.

 Copyright 2025 NPR